splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-linux.rst

 .. meta::
-   :description: How to enable zero configuration automatic instrumentation for Linux Java applications and thus collect and send traces to Splunk Application Performance Monitoring (APM) without altering your code.
+   :description: How to activate zero configuration automatic instrumentation for Linux Java applications and thus collect and send traces to Splunk Application Performance Monitoring (APM) without altering your code.

 .. include:: /_includes/gdi/zero-config-preview-header.rst